 - Restores indexes, modules, links to external tables.

-At the end, it’s our recommendation to try the manual fixes for Access error 3340 – Query is corrupt very carefully.
-If other database or programs have links to object in database that you are restoring.
-At that time it’s become critical that you restore database to correct location.
-If you don’t do this links to the database will not work.
+In the end, it’s our recommendation to try the manual fixes for Access error 3340 – Query is corrupt very carefully.
+If other databases or programs have links to object in the database that you are restoring.
+At that time it’s become critical that you restore the database to the correct location.
+If you don’t do these links to the database will not work.
 But if you are unable to perform the manual fixes then go with the third option i.e Access Repair And Recovery Software.